sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

    :alt: LoadML Model & Score
    :width: 55%

-For Apache Spark ML, Fire Insights has a Predict node for predictions.
+For Apache Spark ML, Sparkflows has a Predict node for predictions.

 It takes inputs as Spark ML model and a Spark DataFrame.
 The result of predicition is stored in a new column in the DataFrame called 'prediction'.